recent

 “The people that need a fresh financial start are really distressed, and yet it seems that bankruptcy is not working that well for some groups, especially for Black Americans,” said MIT Sloan associate professor of finance

 Palmer and his co-authors of the working paper “Explaining Racial Disparities in Personal Bankruptcy Outcomes” examined data on more than 13 million U.S. bankruptcy cases from 2010 to 2022.
-A forthcoming update to the research shows that Black filers were 31% more likely to have their Chapter 13 bankruptcy case dismissed in court than non-Black filers.
+The most recent update to the research shows that Black filers were 31% more likely to have their Chapter 13 bankruptcy case dismissed in court than non-Black filers.

 In digging deeper, the researchers discovered that the role of the court-appointed trustee was significantly important in determining which Chapter 13 cases were dismissed without providing debt relief.